TU DELFT EXTENSION SCHOOL FOR CONTINUING EDUCATION

 i.
 Learners with disabilities or chronic illnesses may be eligible for reasonable adjustments in assessments upon a written request.
 Reasonable adjustments may include modifications to the form and/or duration of assessments and/or practical exercises to suit individual situations.
 These adjustments are coordinated to accommodate the personal situation of the learner as much as possible, but should not alter the quality and/or level of difficulty of an assessment.

 ii.
-Decisions concerning adjustments relating to assessments are taken by the ES Quality Assurance Board.
+Decisions concerning adjustments relating to assessments are taken by the ES QA Board.

 8. Final provisions

 i.
-In the case of conflict between provisions in the course syllabus and other documents concerning the relevant learning and assessment, what is communicated in the course syllabus will take precedence.
+In the case of conflict between the provisions stated in the course syllabus and other documents concerning the relevant learning and assessment, what is stated in the course syllabus will take precedence.

 ii.
 Amendments to these regulations may not lead to disadvantageous changes to any decisions that have been made regarding individual learners.